Honda HA-420 HondaJet

 The HondaJet has received several aeronautic design and innovation accolades.

 Development

 Honda began to study small-sized business jets in the late 1980s, using engines from other manufacturers.
 The Honda MH01 turboprop used an all-composite construction, and the Honda MH02 was fabricated and assembled at Mississippi State University's Raspet Flight Research Laboratory in the late 1980s and early 1990s.
 The MH02 was a prototype using carbon fiber/epoxy composite materials and was the first all-composite light business jet to fly.
 Flight testing on the MH02 continued through 1996, after which the aircraft was shipped to Japan.

-Designer and company founder, Michimasa Fujino, began sketching the HondaJet in 1997, and the concept was solidified in 1999.
+Lead designer and company founder Michimasa Fujino began sketching the HondaJet in 1997, and the concept was solidified in 1999.
 According to Fujino, design of the HondaJet nose was inspired by Salvatore Ferragamo shoes.
 Testing in the Boeing windtunnel indicated a valid concept in 1999.